 CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S17 Gambling No student shall gamble or solicit others to gamble or participate in any type of gambling activity as defined by state law or that involves the wagering or betting of services, money, or other items.
 Gambling includes, but is not limited to, betting on any game or event, shooting dice, matching, card games, or any other games for money and/or things of value.
 S17.1 1 to 3 Days Detention OR 1 to 3 Days ISS \$17.2 4 to 5 Days ISS OR 1 to 3 Days OSS S17.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S18 Gang, Displaying Gang Affiliation Engaging in acts that reflect affiliation in a gang which engage in illegal activity.
-A "gang" is defined as any group of three or more people with a common name or common identifying signs, symbols, tattoos, graffiti, attire, or other distinguishing characteristics.
-S18.1 1 to 3 Days Detention \$18.2 1 to 5 Days ISS OR 1 to 3 Days OSS S18.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion. \$18.b Gang, Engaging in Gang Activity No student shall engage in any activity while participating in a gang which interferes with the orderly conduct of school activities, with discipline in the schools, or with the rights of other students or facultymembers. \$18.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS S18.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion. \$18.c Gang, Recruiting/ Soliciting No student shall recruit or solicit membership in any gang or gang-related organization. \$18.c.2 4 to 5 Days ISS OR 1 to 3 Days OSS S18.c.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+A "gang" is defined as any group of three or more people with a common name or common identifying signs, symbols, tattoos, graffiti, attire, or other distinguishing characteristics. \$18.2 4 to 5 ISS OR 1 to 3 Days OSS S18.b Gang, Engaging in Gang Activity No student shall engage in any activity while participating in a gang which interferes with the orderly conduct of school activities, with discipline in the schools, or with the rights of other students or facultymembers.
+A "gang" is defined as any group of three or more people with a common name or common identifying signs, symbols, tattoos, graffiti, attire, or other distinguishing characteristics. \$18.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS S18.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion. \$18.c Gang, Recruiting/ Soliciting No student shall recruit or solicit membership in any gang or gang-related organization.
+A "gang" is defined as any group of three or more people with a common name or common identifying signs, symbols, tattoos, graffiti, attire, or other distinguishing characteristics. \$18.c.2 4 to 5 Days ISS OR 1 to 3 Days OSS S18.c.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S19 Incendiary Devices (Possession) No student shall possess smoke bombs, stink bombs, fireworks, cigarette lighters, matches, or similar devices.
-S19.1 1 to 3 Days Detention OR 1 to 3 Days ISS S19.2 4 to 5 Days ISS OR 1 to 3 Days OSS S19.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S19.1 1 to 3 Days Detention OR 1 to 3 Days ISS S19.2 4 to 5 Days ISS OR 1 to 3 Days OSS